 Man on a Mission

 He is a “man on a mission” to make the world a more ethical, and accountable place.
-Throughout his career, Wanserski has detected and dealt with numerous fraud events aggregating to an economic impact of $300 million.
+Throughout his career, Wanserski has detected and dealt with numerous fraud events aggregating to an economic impact of over $300 million.
 These fraud-detection cases ranged from telecommunications, due-diligence, and healthcare assignments, to post-acquisition, white-collar crime assistance, Federal agency, and regulatory requirements.
-From a functional perspective, they required numerous and successful management, negotiating, investigative, evidence-preparation, and testifying efforts.
+From a functional perspective, they required numerous and successful operational, management, negotiating, investigative, evidence-preparation, and testifying efforts.